relliky/Tais_Home_Assistant_Config/python_templates/README.md

     module.
 28. Move default motion, occupancy, and occupancy override entities into their own module.
-29. Move default light entities and adaptive-lighting config into their own module.
+29. Move default light entities, adaptive-lighting config, and light-control entities into their own module.

 Recommended next steps: